gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data/templates/instructions.md

 at a particular site locality at a point in time.

-This Systematic Survey Occurrences template **must be used in combination** with the Systematic Survey Metadata template and, in some cases, the Systematice Survey Sites template.
+This Systematic Survey Occurrences template **must be used in combination** with the Systematic Survey Metadata template and, in some cases, the Systematic Survey Sites template.

 Templates have been provided to facilitate integration of your data into the Biodiversity